Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \subsubsection{S\&P Concerns in Social Interaction Outweighed Data Surveillance}

 After asking participants about their general concerns, we specified our focus on children's S\&P in VR.
 About half of the participants said that they had never thought about the S\&P issues in VR before.
 After being prompted, participants were able to name some S\&P risks given their prior experience with other technologies.
-However, some participants would emphasize such concerns hardly occurred to them during children's use of VR.
+However, some participants would emphasize such concerns hardly occurred to them during children's VR usage.
 In comparison, while some participants working in technology or S\&P-related industries were more concerned about data surveillance from companies than self-disclosure in social interaction, most of the other participants were more concerned about children's self-disclosure in VR.
+Mapping this finding to the threat model suggested by Garrido et al.~\cite{garrido2023sok}, we suggest that parents with more S\&P experience are more concerned about hardware and server adversaries.
+Still, most parents are much more concerned about user adversaries.

 \paragraphb{Parents showed awareness of headsets' and apps' data collection risks but discarded the concerns in practice.} For data S\&P in VR, most parents mentioned their concerns for biometric data collection and analyses for user profiling and advertising purposes.
 Intriguingly, many children and family studies on S\&P-related issues with technology have found that families easily neglect commercial data mining and surveillance in their S\&P mental models~\cite{sun2021they, kumar2017no}.
-Our findings, however, show some progress that families have made in the awareness of surveillance capitalism, as our participants covered the four sensitive data types according to Dick~\cite{dick2021balancing}, including observable data, observed data, computed data, and associated data in VR (see Section~\ref{sec:rw1}).
+Our findings, however, show some progress that families have made in developing awareness of surveillance capitalism, as our participants covered the four sensitive data types according to Dick~\cite{dick2021balancing}, including observable data, observed data, computed data, and associated data in VR (see Section~\ref{sec:rw1}).
 For example, P20 said: \begin{myquote} ``[E]ye-tracking would be a big concern of mine.
 From an advertising and psychology perspective.
 How people think and what they're looking at are correlated.
 We would only use products that use eye-tracking internally for system software purposes only." \end{myquote}